Dpdl-io/Dpdl-sample-Apps/DpdlCodeGenAI.md

 When the Dpdl code is executed, the C code is <ins>automatically generated</ins>, <ins>compiled</ins> in memory at runtime and <ins>executed</ins> right away.

-Dpdl provides also the possibility to rewrite the code to a newly generated file so that it can be executed subsequently (see '@gen' parameter when executing the code)
+Dpdl provides also the possibility to rewrite the code to a newly generated file so that it can be executed subsequently (see '@gen' parameter when executing the code).
+This is the code that was actually generated: [ai/dpdlAISnakeGame_gen.h](https://github.com/Dpdl-io/DpdlEngine/blob/main/DpdlLibs/ai/dpdlAISnakeGame_gen.h)

 **Dpdl code:**